BlazinArtemis/macchanger/README.md

 # macchanger
-MAC Address Changer both random and manual not finished still trying to find a way to implement the random feature
+MAC Address Changer both random and manual\n
+Not finished still trying to find a way to implement the random feature